ladin157/sso-ui/apps/admin-ui/CODING_GUIDELINES.md

      return (
        <>
          <InfoCircleIcon
-           className="keycloak-admin--icon--info" // use a new keycloak class />{" "}
+           className="sso-admin--icon--info" // use a new sso class />{" "}
          {titleText}{" "}
        </>